Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 ..
 TODO: Update image with 'Show all Edges' enabled
 .. figure:: /images/Modifier_Generate_Boolean_Union_Intersect_Difference_Examples.jpg

-   Fig. 1 - The Union, Intersection and Difference between a Cube and a UV Sphere, with the modifier applied to the Sphere and using the cube as target.
-(Detail, Union is using Ngons).
+   The Union, Intersection and Difference between a Cube and a UV Sphere, with the modifier applied to the Sphere and using the cube as target.

 Description